Help Save Local Land

 Who We Are

 Allegheny Land Trust (ALT) is a 501(c)(3) non-profit organization helping local people save local land in the Pittsburgh Region.
-Protecting more than [acres] acres of green space across [municipalities] different municipalities in Allegheny and Washington Counties, ALT works to protect land of significant value to our region’s unique scenic landscape, biodiversity, and water quality.
+Protecting more than 4000 acres of green space across 41 different municipalities in Allegheny and Washington Counties, ALT works to protect land of significant value to our region’s unique scenic landscape, biodiversity, and water quality.
 Additionally, ALT protects land to improve quality of life for current and future generations by offering recreational and educational opportunities.

 Why Conserve Land